dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

         --disableTM                   If the other server requires HTTPS and this option is specified, a truststore
                                       need not be specified.
+        --encapsulatedDocLength       If specified, supplement Encapsulated
+                                      Document Length (0042,0015) attribute in
+                                      metadata for encapsulated document
+                                      uploads.
      -f,--file <file>                 Specify the file containing the metadata (in XML format).
      -h,--help                        display this help and exit